What is rally obedience?

-Rally Obedience, or Rally O is dog sport, based on obedience, where the handler and their dog perform a course, completing “stations” with the dog in heel position.
-Each station has a sign which tells the handler what they and their dog must do to complete that part of the course.
+The sport is based on obedience, but rather than being directed to perform exercises by a judge, the handler and their dog perform a pre-set course, completing “stations” with the dog in heel position.
+Each station has a sign attached to it which tells the handler what they and their dog must do to complete that part of the course.